gifrioli/journalists_murdered_gaza/README.md

 This repository has a dataset and HTML code for my second project in the Lede Program for Data Journalism at Columbia University.

 # Project
 Based on the data and tables provided by the Committee to Protect Journalists, I tried to develop an individual visualization of journalists killed in the war in Gaza between 2023 and 2025.
-This is initially a visualization project, but it was interesting for my learning.
+This is a beginner visualization project, but it was valuable for my learning.

 You can access the project [here](https://gifrioli.github.io/journalists_murdered_gaza/).